10 Best Light Roast Coffee Beans

 Yet, if you’re looking for a light roast blend, they are often labelled as a breakfast blend.

-Long regarded as the higher-quality bean, Arabicas make up about three-quarters of current commercial crops.
-Their prized reputation stems from their more pronounced acidity and a sweeter, softer taste, with notes of sugar, fruit, and berries, all of which is perfectly highlighted in light roast coffees (3).
+Long regarded as the higher-quality coffee bean, Arabicas make up about three-quarters of current commercial crops.
+Their prized reputation stems from their more pronounced acidity and a sweeter, softer taste, with notes of sugar, fruit, and berries, all of which is perfectly highlighted in light roast coffees (4).

 Light roasts retain more of the flavours of the coffee bean and this profile can emphasise floral and citrus notes.